Transform Your Career

 - Women in Tech Scholarship Program

-We award one scholarship slot for every 10 non-scholarship students and rotate scholarship types evenly.
+We try award one scholarship slot for every 10 non-scholarship paid students.

 How to Apply